Gravity's Rainbow induces Topology Change: Topology change

 The simplest way to see if Eq. $\left( \ref{LoG}\right) $ allows a topology change is to fix the Minkowski background on the r.h.s.
 This means that $b(r)=0$ $\forall r$ and for $n=1$, so that the r.h.s. of Eq. $\left( \ref{LoG}\right) $ reduces to

 Then all one has to do is determine the output of the l.h.s. of Eq. $\left( \ref{LoG1}\right) $, namely the classical energy in Gravity's Rainbow.
 Nevertheless the result is strongly dependent on the choices that we impose on the Rainbow's functions.
 We will discuss two specific examples which, of course, do not exhaust all the possible choices.
-Nevertheless, these specific cases show that in principle if we adopt the alternative approach outlined above, one arrives at a solution that can be interpreted as a change in topology.
+Nevertheless, these specific cases show that in principle if we adopt the alternative approach outlined above, one arrives at a solution that can be interpreted as a change in topology.\textbf{ }Note that Eq.$\left( \ref{LoG}\right) $ is strictly related to the \textquotedblleft Ricci flow\textquotedblright\ which is a good tool to detect and compute a topology change\cite{Dzhunushaliev,MHTW}.
+A Ricci flow is defined as follows

+where $R_{\mu\nu}$ is the Ricci curvature; $\lambda$ is an evolution parameter which has the dimension of (length)$^{2}$ and $x^{\rho}$ are the local coordinates on a manifold $M$.
+The indices $\mu,\nu,\rho$ run from $1$ to $n=\dim M$.
+Nothing forbids to consider only the spatial part of the metric appearing in Eq. $\left( \ref{Rf}\right) $ assuming the following form

+In this way all the topology change information is encoded in the shape function $b\left( r,\lambda\right) $.
+In order to make a connection between the Ricci flow and Eq.$\left( \ref{LoG}\right) $, it is convenient the following setting